-Norfolk man charged with killing one, injuring five others to face judge Tuesday
+Charges dismissed in case of Norfolk man accused of killing one, injuring five others

-NORFOLK, Va. – A Norfolk man charged with killing a man and injuring five others is expected in court on Tuesday morning.
+NORFOLK, Va. – A Norfolk man charged with killing a man and injuring five others was originally appeared in court in 2017.

-Police said Demetrius McGregor, 32, killed one person and injured five others at a house party on Azalea Garden Road in late July.
+Police previously believed Demetrius McGregor, 32, killed one person and injured five others at a house party on Azalea Garden Road in late July.

 When officers arrived on scene, they found 25-year-old Maxie Mock dead.